 - Land in the Saddle: Sir Rodney, fleeing Camembert and his men, summons his horse with a whistle and leaps out a window onto its back.

 - Loveable Rogue: As with pretty much any Carry On character played by Sid James.

 - Love at First Sight: Sir Rodney and Jacqueline.
 Conversed via Breaking the Fourth Wall.

 - Meaningful Name:

 - Malabonce.
-"Mal" is french for bad or evil and bonce is a term for head.
-Very appropriate, give his job as executioner.
+"Mal" is french for "bad" or "evil", and bonce is a term for "head".
+Very appropriate, given that his job's an executioner.

 - Desiree.
 She desires to marry a "nice man with a fortune, and a Chateau, and a title."
 She is also the object of Pommfrit's desire and desires to be with Sir Rodney.
-In the end, she does, but not to Sir Rodney.
+In the end, she does get married, but not to Sir Rodney.

 - Camembert as "the big cheese".